coder-liusen/kaggle/README.md

 # kaggle
 kaggle competition code

-This repository is used to store python projects for kaggle competition, so far it only has a titanic competition in it.
+This repository is used for storing python projects for kaggle competition, so far it only has a titanic competition in it.

 1.titanic:
 use pandas to preprocess the data,mostly discard the columns of the data in which the missing value exits,and transform str type to int;